 Full details of the DPO’s responsibilities are set out in their job description.

-Our DPO is Adrienne Laing and she is contactable at The Challenge Academy Trust c/o Bridgewater High School, Broomfields Rd, Appleton, Warrington, WA4 3AE (01925 263919).
+Our DPO is Adrienne Laing and she is contactable at The Challenge Academy Trust c/o Priestley College, Loushers Lane, Warrington, WA4 6RD (01925 633591).

 5.3 Principal/ Headteacher